And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I mean, look at the attacks on Steve Bannon today.

-Well they do, by the way, it's now irresponsible.
+By the way, it's now irresponsible.

-Everybody they're they're still fighting the last war because they thought they had won it without a skirmish.
+Everybody, they're still fighting the last war because they thought they had won it without a skirmish.

 And now they're not moving on to a peaceful transition into forming President Trump and Vice President Pence's government.

-They're fighting the election still, they're saying, Oh, we've got to stop the madman.
+They're fighting the elections till they're saying, oh, we've got to stop the madman.

-Look at these people around him, look at these philosophies.
+Look at these people around him.

 It's crazy, Sean.

-You know that they had prepared for a Hillary victory and were already asking the likes of me fifty times a day.
+You know that they had prepared for a Hillary victory and were already asking the likes of me 50 times a day, will he accept the election results?

 Will he encourage protesters to stand down and not wreak havoc?